Cosmos-0118/TidyWindow/roadmap.md

 [ ] Step 16.2: Develop `StartupControllerService` (Windows service or scheduled task) that runs at boot, reads a stored schedule, launches items in waves, and logs telemetry.
 [ ] Step 16.3: Build `StartupControllerViewModel` plus modular views (`Views/StartupController/StartupControllerShell.xaml`, `StartupOverviewCardView.xaml`, `StartupListView.xaml`, `DiagnosticsTimelineView.xaml`, `ProfileManagerView.xaml`) so reorderable lists, sliders, and diagnostics remain isolated and maintainable.
 [ ] Step 16.4: Implement apply/reset logic that safely disables native startup entries, stores backups, writes schedule JSON, and offers a panic "Restore defaults" action.
-[ ] Step 16.5: Integrate with Project Oblivion and Activity Log so startup changes stay in sync with installs/uninstalls and users can export/import profiles.
+[ ] Step 16.5: Integrate with the Activity Log so startup changes stay in sync with installs/uninstalls and users can export/import profiles.